Victoria Beech – Lead Young Preschool Teacher

 Shazia Rauf – Assistant Junior Kindergarten-2 Teacher

 I have been with Good Beginnings School since October, 2008.
-I was born in Pakistan.
-I finished my high school and college in Pakistan as well.
-I received my Masters degree in Political Science.
-After I married, I came to America with my husband because an employment opportunity became available for him.
-He is a chartered accountant and CPA.
-We have two daughters and one son.
+I was born, raised and educated in Pakistan.
+I received my master’s in Political Science at Lahore University in Pakistan.
+After getting married, we came to America because an employment opportunity became available for my husband as a chartered accountant and CPA.

-I have studied early childhood education at NOVA, attended many trainings and workshops focusing on young children.
-I believe everyday brings new lessons and experiences. |
+I have studied early childhood education a NOVA, attended many trainings and workshops focusing on young children.
+I believe everyday brings new lessons and experiences.

 Lead Kindergarten Teacher